"I wish I could turn back time."

 Things happened quickly after that: so quickly that Vienna can’t really remember how she and Cam worked their way into those crazy nights racing the neon-streets of Miami.
 It was inevitable that they’d find an escape into the world of street racing with Suki and her race crew.

 She misses those crazy-fun times that all came to a head when a race they’d organized went tragically wrong.
-As the chaos closed in along with the cops, Vienna made the impulsive decision to make a run for it…and hopped that flight to Barcelona.
+As the chaos closed in, Vienna made the impulsive decision to make a run for it…and hopped that flight to Barcelona.

 She swore never to race again.
 And forced a reluctant Cam to promise the same.